Adam Niemerg: Electoral history

+2020 election

+2024 election

+After filing to run for the Republican nomination, Niemerg's petitions were challenged for a failure to notarize his statement of candidacy.
+Subsequently, the Illinois State Board of Elections ruled in favor of the objection to his petition filing based on this error, leaving him off of the ballot.

 Personal life

-Niemerg currently resides in Teutopolis with his wife Trina and two children.
-He and his family are "members of the St. Isidore Catholic Parish and they attend St. Aloysius Church."
+Niemerg currently resides in rural Dieterich in Effingham County with his wife Trina and two children.
+He and his family are "members of the St. Isidore the Farmer Catholic Parish and they attend St. Aloysius Church."